sbodmer/TinyRCP/README.md

 * The framework boot method is called
 * The boot process will call the main() method of the app frame

-Here is an example of your main entry point
+Here is an example of your main entry point (which is loaded by the system class loader)

     public class ExampleApp {